AlanPBourke/DapperUnitOfWorkLegacyDbf/README.md

 By way of usage examples some integration tests using XUnit are provided in the 'Tests' project, and there is also a simple console application in the 'SimpleExample' project.

+This is based on the approach detailed by Ian Rufus in [this blog entry](https://ianrufus.com/blog/2017/04/c-unit-of-work-pattern-with-dapper/).

 ***Important!***
 This application requires the [Microsoft Visual FoxPro 9.0 OleDb Provider](https://github.com/VFPX/VFP9SP2Hotfix3/blob/master/OLEDB_Release_Notes.md).
 This is a 32-bit only provider, there is no 64-bit version.
 As a result this application must be compiled for x86 only.